Let’s look at how continual learning plays into the top 10 traits of great ScrumMasters.

 - Find the user groups in your area and put them on your calendar as recurring events.
-In our area, Agile SoCal and Agile Coffee are popular.
+In Orange County, Agile SoCal, Agile Drink Up, and Agile Coffee are popular.
 In San Diego, check out Agile Coffee San Diego.

 - Find the next conferences and do the same, then email the link to your boss asking if you and two others can go.
 That way the group gets more coverage of ideas, viewpoints and discussion of how to apply back at the workplace.

 - If you already have a stack of books to read, pick the next one you’ve been meaning to read and tell your team or others what you’re reading (and how far along you are).

 - Put a 30 minute meeting on your calendar first thing Monday (or everyday) scheduled just for you and use that time for reading or other learning.
 You may have to go away from your desk, or come in earlier before team members come in.